dcpurton/pgf-cmykshadings/README.md

   - pgfsys-cmykshadgins-xetex.def
   - pgfsys-cmykshadings-luatex.def
   - pgfsys-cmykshadings-dvipdfmx.def
+  - pgfsys-cmykshadings-dvipdfm.def
   - pgf-cmykshadings.pdf

-Substantial parts of the code for this package are taken from the pgf package files pgfcoreshade.code.tex, pgfsys-pdftex.def, pgfsys-luatex.def, and pgfsys-dvipdfmx.def copyright (c) 2006 Till Tantau and then slightly modified to support CMYK and grayscale shadings.
+Substantial parts of the code for this package are taken from the pgf package file pgfcoreshade.code.tex along with the driver files pgfsys-*.def, copyright (c) 2006 Till Tantau and then slightly modified to support CMYK and grayscale shadings.
 ```